Azure/aztfexport/README.md

 ```

 Then the tool will import each specified resource in the mapping file (if exists) and skip the others.

+Especially if the no resource mapping file is specified, `aztfy` will only import the "recognized" resources for you, based on its limited knowledge on the ARM and Terraform resource mappings.

 In the batch import mode, users can further specify the `-k` option to make the tool continue even on hitting import error(s) on any resource.